 The Civil and Resource Engineering Department was created on July 1, 2005, after an amalgamation of the Departments of Civil Engineering and Mineral Resource Engineering (formerly Mining Engineering).
-The Environmental Program will join the department on July 1, 2017.
-The department continues to offer BEng, MASc, MEng and PhD degrees under two programs and offers BEng, MASc and MEng under the Environmental Program.
+The Environmental Program joined the department on July 1, 2017.
+The department continues to offer BEng, MASc, MEng and PhD degrees under the Civil Program, BEng, MASc and MEng under the Environmental Program and MASc, MEng and PhD degrees under the Mineral Resource Program.

 The Civil Engineering Program is characterized by exceptional technical diversity, great breadth and depth of subject matter and a propensity for proactively addressing the practical needs of society.
 In our program, you'll become well-grounded in the basics of the discipline, which will allow you to consider various options for specialization.
 Our graduates go on to successful careers in engineering, business, and other occupations.